NEC Standard Circuit Breaker Sizes: A Complete Chart

 Navigating the requirements for OCPDs can be complex.
 Keep these key points in mind:

 - The Source of Truth: NEC 240.6(A) is the definitive list for nec standard breaker sizes.
-Always refer to the current version of the code.
+Always refer to the current edition of NFPA 70 and the code text for the exact values and any clarifications.

 - Calculations are Key: A proper load calculation for breaker sizing is non-negotiable.
-You must account for continuous and noncontinuous loads.
+You must account for continuous and noncontinuous loads and follow the applicable articles of the NEC.

-- The 125% Rule: For continuous loads, the OCPD and conductor must be sized for 125% of the load.
+- The 125% Rule: For continuous loads, the OCPD and conductor must be sized for 125% of the load (and you must confirm conductor ampacity and terminal ratings).

 - Protect the Conductor: The primary job of an OCPD is to protect the wire.
-Always verify that your chosen breaker does not exceed the conductor’s ampacity.
+Always verify that your chosen breaker does not exceed the conductor’s ampacity and that all installation conditions in Article 310 are met.

 - AIC Matters: Don’t overlook the ampere interrupting rating (AIC).
-It is a critical safety rating, especially in commercial and industrial environments.
+It is a critical safety rating, especially in commercial and industrial environments when available fault currents can be high.

 Primary Sources